Michelin: History

 Michelin developed and patented a key innovation in tyre history, the 1946 radial tyre, and successfully exploited this technological innovation to become one of the world's leading tyre manufacturers.
 The radial was initially marketed as the "X" tyre.
 It was developed with the front-wheel-drive Citroën Traction Avant and Citroën 2CV in mind.

 Michelin had bought the then-bankrupt Citroën in the 1930s.
 Because of its superiority in handling and fuel economy, use of this tyre quickly spread throughout Europe and Asia.
-In the U.S., the outdated bias-ply tyre persisted, with market share of 87% in 1967.
+In the U.S., the outdated bias-ply tyre persisted, with a market share of 87% in 1967.

 In 1966, Michelin partnered with Sears to produce radial tyres under the Allstate brand and was selling 1 million units annually by 1970.

-In 1968, Michelin opened its first North American sales office, and was able to grow that market for its products rapidly; by 1989 the company had 10% market share for OEM tyres purchased by American automobile makers.
+In 1968, Michelin opened its first North American sales office, and was able to grow that market for its products rapidly; by 1989 the company had a 10% market share for OEM tyres purchased by American automobile makers.

 Also in 1968, Consumer Reports, an influential American magazine, acknowledged the superiority of the radial construction, setting off a rapid decline in Michelin's competitor technology.
 In the U.S., the radial tyre now has a market share of 100%.

 In addition to the private label and replacement tyre market, Michelin scored an early OEM tyre win in North America, when it received the contract for the 1970 Continental Mark III, the first American car with radial tyres fitted as standard.